5 Ways to Bring Out the Best in Everybody in Your School. Jasmine walked into the room with her feet shuffling.

 If you click these and make a purchase from Amazon, I will receive a small commission at no extra cost to you.
 Thanks for your support.
 Professional Development: The phrase has a way of striking dread into the hearts of teachers.
 But not because teachers don’t WANT to improve.
+Not because we believe we’re done growing and learning.
 Focus 2 Achieve - Google It!
 Collaborative Classroom Activity.
 I went over the directions and reiterated cooperation.

 I repeated the directions and gave them the go-ahead.
 Off they went googling "isotopes. " Starting out with this activity instead of direct instruction allowed me to walk around the room, talk to students, ask questions, redirect the ones who needed it, and get a glimpse into how my students learn.
-I could make corrections if I saw misconceptions forming and provide guidance on group work.
 Activity 3 - A Book of Your Own.
 I’m going to urge you to keep a very special kind of book—a working journal.

 It’s not a diary, it’s a book for recording ideas and plans, and its purpose is to support your efforts to be more self-directed and productive.
 It’s magic, and I’ll tell you why and how in a minute.
 Successful people from all walks of life keep such a book, and for lots of good reasons.
 Think of Leonardo da Vinci.
 Kate's Science Classroom Cafe: Pocket-Sized Class List Idea.
 Pocket-sized class lists.

 Why didn't I think of that?
-Thankfully my colleague Ann did and she graciously shared this with me so that I could be just a little more "with-it" this year!
 File Folder Bookmark DIY for Interactive Notebooks.
 Engaging students with science models has long been at the cornerstone of good science instruction, but could we be doing even more to improve visual literacy in our science classes?